Cartwright Hall Art Gallery

 Preserving Traveler traditions

-Kathleen and her family pictured in front of a display cabinet containing a white dress
+Kathleen and her children in front of a dress in the exhibition

 “It’s our culture and I don’t think they’ll ever stop it, but they’re doing their best to try,” she continues “You can’t think you’re better than anyone else, we’re all the same.
 It’s not right to look down on someone else.”